10 Must-See Attractions in Los Angeles for Movie Lovers

-Doing some research to map out the locations that matter most to you will make it easier to build a full day around your sightseeing tour without having to spend the entire day in traffic.
+Doing some research to map out the locations that matter most to you will make it easier to build an entire day around your sightseeing tour without having to spend the whole day in traffic.
 Some parts of town are more worth visiting for a coffee or meal than others, so try to schedule your tour around important breaks.

 Hollywood Studio Tours

-Universal Studios is an obvious go-to attraction for both theme-park enthusiasts and movie fanatics.
-There’s a lot of structured fun to be had at Universal Studios, including the Wizarding World of Harry Potter and a studio lot tour — which nowadays has been converted into a theme-park ride.
+Universal Studios is the go-to attraction for both theme park enthusiasts and movie fanatics.
+There’s a lot of structured fun to be had at Universal Studios, including the Wizarding World of Harry Potter and a studio lot tour — which nowadays has been converted into a theme park ride.
 Movie fans who want a more low-key, authentic experience may prefer a lot tour with Paramount Studios.
 Compared to the highly produced and busy Universal Studios lot tour, the Paramount tour is an intimate look into cinematic history.

 Other famous studios don’t offer tours, but very dedicated tourists may want to stop for a picture outside the gates.
 The Jim Henson Company lot, which was once known as the Charlie Chaplin Studios after its famous founder, has a beautiful outside gate that features a statue of Kermit the Frog doffing his hat to visitors.

 Where to Stay in LA

-West Hollywood, also known as WeHo, is a great choice for to its prominent location and fun atmosphere.
+West Hollywood, also known as WeHo, is an excellent choice for to its prominent location and fun atmosphere.
 The Hollywood neighborhood may also offer some fun vacation rental opportunities, though parts of this area can be a bit sketchy.
-Both WeHo and Hollywood offer easy access to sights, but if you want to get out to see more of LA, you’ll probably want to rent a car.
+Both WeHo and Hollywood provide easy access to sights, but if you want to get out to see more of LA, you’ll probably want to rent a car.